BenjaminSantiago/MAX7219__and__8x8__LEDMatrix/README.md

 And subsequently came across this How To Mechatronics Tutorial: https://howtomechatronics.com/tutorials/arduino/8x8-led-matrix-max7219-tutorial-scrolling-text-android-control-via-bluetooth/

 Which linked to Riyas.org's library.
-I just slightly modified this so that it can be a library that
+I just slightly modified this so that it can be a library that is easily uploadable via the online version arduino's IDE (create.arduino.cc)